Jaxiea/Chat_interface_js/README.md

 3. A more vigorous output check for HTMLencode, what I have now only covers the basics.

-4. A input check for username input (?)
+4. An input check for username input (?)

 5. Deal with visitors clicking the cancel button on the first username prompt.